 - Systematically review and evaluate school transportation capacity with the goal of creating as much space between riders as possible, recognizing that it is not always feasible to have 6 feet of social distancing.
 Consider reducing capacity or adding routes to allow for more physical space between riders.
-See Additional Requirements: Scenario 2, below, for transportation-related requirements specific to Scenario 2. - All persons driving or riding in a school transportation vehicle must wear a face covering.
-Please reference the Face Coverings section above for additional details.
-An extra supply of face coverings should be maintained on school transportation vehicles for riders who forget to bring them. - Arrange seating to maintain 6 feet of distance between the driver and all riders. - Clean and disinfect transportation vehicles regularly, focusing on frequent cleaning of touched surfaces in the vehicle (e.g., surfaces near the driver's seat, hard seats, door handles, seat belt buckles, light and air controls, doors and windows, grab handles) between routes. - Keep doors and windows open when cleaning the vehicle and between trips to let the vehicles thoroughly air out. - Follow the symptom screening protocol outlined in the Monitoring and Excluding for Illness section, above, for any person entering a school transportation vehicle.
+See Additional Requirements: Scenario 2, below, for transportation-related requirements specific to Scenario 2. - Clean and disinfect transportation vehicles regularly, focusing on frequent cleaning of touched surfaces in the vehicle (e.g., surfaces near the driver's seat, hard seats, door handles, seat belt buckles, light and air controls, doors and windows, grab handles) between routes. - Keep doors and windows open when cleaning the vehicle and between trips to let the vehicles thoroughly air out. - Follow the symptom screening protocol outlined in the Monitoring and Excluding for Illness section, above, for any person entering a school transportation vehicle.
 Consider the option of a parent/guardian attestation.
-People must stay home and not board transportation if they are experiencing symptoms of COVID-19 or have been exposed to someone positive for COVID-19.

-- Require that people who become ill during the day not use group transportation to return home. - Create a plan for getting students home safely if they are not allowed to board the vehicle. - If a driver becomes sick during the day, they must follow protocols outlined for people who are ill and must not return to drive students.
+Individuals must stay home and not board transportation if they are experiencing symptoms of COVID-19 or have been exposed to someone positive for COVID-19. - Require that individuals who become ill during the day not use group transportation to return home. - Create a plan for getting students home safely if they are not allowed to board the vehicle. - If a driver becomes sick during the day, they must follow protocols outlined for people who are ill and must not return to drive students.